In This Article

-"Beginners may want to perform it one leg at a time to avoid lower back tightness," recommends Stellate.
+"Beginners may want to perform [this move] one leg at a time to avoid lower-back tightness," recommends Stellate.
 "For extra support, you can place the dumbbell behind your head."

 This move not only has a fun name, it also tones and strengthens your entire core.

-- Begin lying on your back with arms and legs extended out to the sides.
+- Begin by lying on your back, with arms and legs extended out to the sides.